ST. JOHN PAST to PRESENT

 Colonialism vs Independence: The World is a very different place than it was several hundred years ago.
 Between the 14th and 17th centuries many countries expanded their territorial control via colonization.
 US Territories are a vestige of this strategy.
 Today, you’ll find that many Virgin Islanders would like to evolve the “relationship” they have with the United States.
 Some would like full independence.
 Others would like greater integration and a larger voice in US Governance.
 What the future holds can’t be answered here – but whichever path is chosen … we hope it’s a bright future for the people of the Virgin Islands.

 Today St. John welcomes visitors with its famous “Love City” hospitality and natural splendor.
-You’ll find a Caribbean paradise where English and Virgin Islands Creole are spoken and your U.S. dollars are happily accepted.
+You’ll find a Caribbean experience; where English and ( sometimes ) Virgin Islands Creole are spoken.